-So, your goal is to be successful as an artist, correct?
+So, your goal is to be successful as a game or visual artist, correct?
 You have a cohesive meaningful grip on what type of art you’re doing, why you’re doing your type of art, and where you’re going with your art.
 And the more cohesive and coherent that grip is, the better.
 However, one of the biggest things artists tend to overlook is the need for some type of business coaching or business advice to run their business efficiently.

 Another typical problem we see with artists is that they make art at random.
 Meaning that they wander the innovative wilderness.
 At first they create a few of these, then they make a few of that, then they make some like this, then they make some like that.
 They keep doing this until they’re sitting on top of a huge stack of miscellany.
 If you ask them exactly what they’re doing, they inform you that they are creating art.